Happy Wife, Happy Life

 Figure Out What You Want

-Once we’d successfully de-brainwashed ourselves of the need to get a brand new expensive diamond for her and a ring for me, we set about thinking about fundamentally what we wanted.
+Once we’d successfully de-brainwashed ourselves of the need to get a brand new expensive diamond for her and a ring for me, we set about thinking through what would make the perfect engagement ring.

 1. It Has to Have the 4 Ds